Fat Freddy's Drop: Based on a True Story: 2005–2008

 Based on a True Story became the first independently distributed album to reach first place in New Zealand record sales directly after release, and is the third-highest-selling album by a national artist in the country's history.
-The Recording Industry Association of New Zealand's (RIANZ) sales chart listed Based on a True Story as one of the top 40 selling albums for more than two years after its release, and has since been certified nine-times platinum, denoting shipments of 135,000 copies.
+The Recording Industry Association of New Zealand's (RIANZ) sales chart listed Based on a True Story as one of the top 40 selling albums for more than two years after its release, and has since been certified 12× platinum, denoting shipments of 135,000 copies.
 The album's only single, "Wandering Eye", spent more than four months on the top 40 selling singles chart.
 Like Live at the Matterhorn, the album was given no formal promotion or marketing; its popularity largely due to the band's reputation in New Zealand.
 At the 2005 New Zealand Music Awards, Fat Freddy's Drop won awards in every category they were nominated: Best Group, Best Album, Best New Zealand Roots Group.
 They also won the People's Choice Award in both 2005 and 2006.
 Based on a True Story had sold 120,000 copies in New Zealand as of April 2009.
 The album sold 30,000 copies in Europe.

 The band continued touring for the next four years while planning and developing a second studio album.
 They returned to Germany, England, and Italy in 2005; returned in 2006 for their European World Cup Tour, and again for a set of shows in 2007.
 They also toured the east coast of Australia in 2006 and 2007.
 Many band members were fathers by then, a factor increasingly affecting their "touring stamina".
 Warren Maxwell left the band in 2007 for family reasons, and was replaced in live performances with Scott Towers.
 Towers attended the Conservatorium of Music with Maxwell, and was trombonist Joe Lindsay's tutor there.